nyggus/easycheck/README.rst

 > Note that some :code:`easycheck` functions are simple wrappers around built-in functions, but their behavior is different, as they have the typical behavior of an :code:`easycheck` function: if a condition is not met, an exception is raised or an issue is raised.

-Assertion
+Assertions
 -------

-This package provides a set of functions for assertion.
-They can be used in tests but they have a special functionalyty.
-You can read more about it here: https://towardsdatascience.com/python-assertions-or-checking-if-a-cat-is-a-dog-ce11c55d143 .
-In short, assertions should only be called for __debug__ = True, i.e. in a non-production environment, and their function is to detect things that should never happen, and their appearance indicates bad code performance.
+In addition to the above checking functions, :code:easycheck provides a set of functions for assertions.
+They can be used in both code and tests, just like regular assertions using the :code:assert statement.
+Assertion functions do have a specific functionality that makes them different from the corresponding check functions.
+You can read more about it here<https://towardsdatascience.com/python-assertions-or-checking-if-a-cat-is-a-dog-ce11c55d143>_.
+In short, assertions are called only in the development (non-production) mode, that is, when :code:__debug__ is set to :code:True.
+An assertion should check a condition that should never happen; when the corresponding exception is raised, it means something went wrong in the code, that something that should never happened has just happened.

 Some examples:

-You are working only on integers, for example pixels when rendering images, or placing objects on board.
+You are working only on integers, for example pixels when rendering images, or placing objects on a board.
 You are sure that output will be integer, so you can assert on integers:

 .. code-block:: python